Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Fans, symplectic geometry, and winding numbers

 \subsection{Algebraic tools: the winding number}

 It is shown in Lemma \ref{lem_sltzpresn} that the special linear group $\sltz$ may be presented as

 where

-Thus Equation \eqref{eqn_intromatr} becomes
+Thus equation~\eqref{eqn_intromatr} becomes

 where $a_0, \ldots, a_{d-1}\in\Z$ and $I$ denotes the $2\times 2$ identity matrix.
-Given $v_0, v_1\in\Z^2$ with $\det(v_1, v_2)=1$ a set of vectors may be produced by for $i=0, \ldots, d-1$ where we define $v_d = v_0$ and $v_{d+1}= v_1$.
-In this way associated to each list of integers satisfying Equation \eqref{eqn_intromatr} there is an ordered collection of vectors unique up to $\sltz$.
+Given $v_0, v_1\in\Z^2$ with $\det(v_1, v_2)=1$ a~set of vectors may be produced by for $i=0, \ldots, d-1$ where we def\/ine $v_d = v_0$ and $v_{d+1}= v_1$.
+In this way associated to each list of integers satisfying equation~\eqref{eqn_intromatr} there is an ordered collection of vectors unique up to $\sltz$.
 It can be seen that the determinant between any adjacent pair of these vectors is one and thus if these vectors are labeled in counter-clockwise order, then they are a toric fan.
-The reason that not all sequences of integers which satisfy Equation \eqref{eqn_intromatr} correspond to a toric fan is that the vectors $v_0, \ldots, v_{d-1}\in\Z^2$ may circle more than once around the origin, and thus not be labeled in counter-clockwise order (see Figure \ref{fig_windtwice}).
-Thus, we see that Equation~\eqref{eqn_STtoric} is merely a necessary and not sufficient condition for a sequence $(a_0, \ldots, a_{d-1})$ to correspond to a toric fan.
+The reason that not all sequences of integers which satisfy equation~\eqref{eqn_intromatr} correspond to a toric fan is that the vectors $v_0, \ldots, v_{d-1}\in\Z^2$ may circle more than once around the origin, and thus not be labeled in counter-clockwise order (see Fig.~\ref{fig_windtwice}).
+Thus, we see that equation~\eqref{eqn_STtoric} is merely a necessary and not suf\/f\/icient condition for a sequence $(a_0, \ldots, a_{d-1})$ to correspond to a toric fan.